Yes, Millennials Can Qualify for Life Insurance

 Life insurance is more than just for the protection of the death benefit.
 The accumulated cash value from a permanent life insurance policy can be a way to save for things like buying a house, starting a business, sending a child to college, or funding retirement.

 But people don’t often hear of the idea of using life insurance as a way to generate income in retirement and it’s not something that people get exposed to when they research life insurance on the Internet.
 Most of the products that turn up in a search for life insurance are term policies, which are pure protection and don’t build up cash value.
 It’s reinforced every time they go online — the policy that might best suit their long-term needs isn’t available online.
-It’s only available through an adviser.
+It’s only available through a financial professional.

 Doesn’t provide a buying experience they’d like to have

-Millennials prefer buying things online or on a phone.
+Many millennials prefer buying things online or on a phone.
 The traditional life insurance buying process takes weeks from application through medical underwriting to policy issue and premium payment.
 The current process of buying life insurance puts them off.

 Penn Mutual has been at the forefront of re-envisioning the process for buying life insurance, making it shorter, easier, and less of a hassle.
-We are piloting that effort as I write this and expect a complete roll out of the process in 2018.

 Don’t trust financial institutions